YF-Vax Side Effects

 Generic Name: yellow fever vaccine

-Note: This document contains side effect information about yellow fever vaccine.
-Some of the dosage forms listed on this page may not apply to the brand name YF-Vax.
+Note: This page contains side effects data for the generic drug yellow fever vaccine.
+It is possible that some of the dosage forms included below may not apply to the brand name YF-Vax.

 For the Consumer